1,000+ Opportunities

 These professional services are essential to allow the Department to disburse the funds to qualifying producers in a fair and efficient manner.
 The consultant proposal deadline was November 17, 2025.
 DACF is currently reviewing the bids, and we anticipate having a consultant under contract in January 2026.

-Based on current listing details, eligibility includes: Producers in Maine.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Producers in Maine.
+Confirm the full requirements in the official notice before applying.